-The Kamisafe VT-1500 is a tripod that was especially designed for film and video shooting.
+The Kamisafe VT-1500 is a tripod that was specially designed for film and video shooting.
 Its legs are made of light-weight aluminum alloy, making it portable but very strong.
 It is a fluid head tripod which makes it ideal for taking smooth and steady panning and multi-angled shots.

 The Kamisafe VT-1500 has a maximum load capacity of 22 pounds.
-It can be extended to around 5’4 feet in height, and shortened to around 2’ feet in height for easy storage and portability.
+It can be extended to around 5’4 feet in height and shortened to around 2’ feet in height for easy storage and portability.

 The legs are tipped with non-slip rubber feet which help the tripod retain its balance even on rugged ground.

 Its head allows you to 360-degree rotate whilst filming, able to tilt 90 degrees up and down and its double-lock mechanism is impressive, too.